IAliceBobI/sy-progressive-plugin/README.md

 ## 2023-11-21

-* Greatly improve the speed of `segmentation` based only on the title.
+* Greatly improve the speed of "slicing" based solely on the title.
-* Move the `*` at the beginning of each sentence within the `segment` to the end.
+* Move the `*` at the beginning of each sentence within the "slice" to the end.
+* Add flashcard functionality for fill-in-the-blanks.
+* Add ignore book feature.
+* i18n (internationalization).

 ## 2023-11-20